What you need to know

 How long should I keep call recordings?

 90 days is a common retention period for most businesses.
-If you're in a regulated industry like legal, finance, or insurance, your compliance obligations may require longer retention.
+If you are in a regulated industry like legal, finance, or insurance, your compliance obligations may require longer retention.
 Set a policy and stick to it.

 What can I actually learn from call recordings?

 Recordings tell you whether staff are asking for the booking, how common price objections are, what your ads are attracting, and where calls are dropping off without conversion.
-For high volumes, speech analytics can flag the most useful calls automatically so you're not listening to all of them.
+For high volumes, speech analytics can flag the most useful calls automatically so you are not listening to all of them.